 In her dissertation study, Kristin conducts interviews with multilingual students enrolled in first-year writing to explore how they negotiate their languages and construct their identities and authority in the writing classroom.
-She uses an interdisciplinary approach, drawing from critical race theory, standard language ideology, and translingual theory.
+She uses an interdisciplinary approach, drawing from critical race theory, standard language ideology, and translingual theory to develop antiracist frameworks and pedagogies for writing studies.
 Through grounded theory methodology and ideological discourse analysis of student writing samples, Kristin brings together race and translingual theory to analyze the affordances and constraints of first-year writing for multilingual students.

 Kristin currently has four articles under review or R&R that develop theory and pedagogy for writing studies from a feminist, antiracist, and critical disability studies lens: